acos16/test-automation/02-benefits-test-automation.md

 - **Frequent Execution**: Automated tests can run more frequently than manual tests.
 - **Efficiency**: Automating repetitive tasks allows testers to perform more tests in less time.
 - **Unattended Execution**: Once created, automated tests can be run unattended.
 - **Complement to Manual Testing**: While test automation is not a replacement for manual testing, it helps testers improve application quality and reduce time to market.
-It alleviates the stress on manual testers, allowing them to innovate with better test scenarios.
-Manual testing remains the foundation for test automation.
+It alleviates the stress on manual testers, so they get time and bandwidth for innovating with better test scenarios.
+Thus, manual testing is always the base for test automation.

 ### Better Use of Resources